No project is an unmitigated success or failure.

 Even when it seems like a project couldn't have possibly gone better (or worse), there are always lessons to be learned.

 Thus, the project post-mortem.

-The project post-mortem shouldn't be seen as an investigation.
-It's an inquiry to uncover all the lessons for the future -- not a chance to assign blame or put people on the spot.
-A productive project post-mortem is a chance to fully unpack a project's trajectory and dig deeper into why things unfolded the way they did.
+A post-mortem meeting isn't an investigation.
+It's an inquiry to uncover all the lessons for the future – not a chance to assign blame or put people on the spot.

 It's the opportunity to ask: What exactly did we accomplish?
 And even more importantly: what could we do better next time?

 To help your team get the most out of your project post-mortem meetings, we've shared some basic guidelines.
 Check them out below and make your next post-mortem your most productive one yet.

 A project post-mortem is a meeting that typically happens at the end of a project to evaluate its successes and pitfalls.
 The goal is to discover insights that will allow you to implement better processes for future projects.